CruGlobal/cru-ansible-modules/README.md

             The status change will then be reflected in crsstat.
 ```

-### compver
+### compver - compare versions

-Module to compare database versions and return the lesser version number and whether it was needed for the datapump export/import operation.
+Module to compare Oracle database versions and return the lesser version and whether it was required ( True / False )
+for the datapump export/import operation.

 This module was needed for automating datapump transfers between dissimilar database versions.